 In the studio stood an apparatus with a three-foot circular saw suspended over a table.
 Enter the beautiful 17-year-old assistant Dipty Dey.
 The Great Sorcar hypnotized his helper and lay her down on a table where she was secured by restraints.
 She was not placed in a box as is the usual way of disguising the trick.

 The buzz saw was set in motion and Sorcar lowered it onto Dipty Dey’s midriff.
 Viewers watched in horror as the blade appeared to cut the young woman in half.
-Then, it looked as though something had gone appallingly amiss.
+It looked as though something had gone appallingly amiss.
 Sorcar seemed to be trying to revive his assistant from her trance but she was unresponsive.

 The BBC picks up the story, “As he shook his head and covered her face with a black cloth, presenter Richard Dimbleby stepped in front of the camera and announced the programme was over.”
 That’s when the switchboard lit up.

 Of course, it was all a very clever illusion.
 But later that evening, a newscast added a story to calm viewers down by pointing out that Dipty Dey was alive and well and still in one piece.

 Newspaper headlines the following day shouted “Girl Cut in Half―Shock on TV” and “Sawing Sorcar Alarms Viewers.”
 The BBC explained it was all about timing and the broadcaster’s strict adherence to the clock.
 Mr. Dimbleby closed the show exactly on schedule before the Great Sorcar could revive his assistant.

 There are those who suggest the illusionist timed his show to perfection, knowing the cut away would be cause a sensation.
 The controversy gave an enormous boost to Sorcar’s fame and slow box office sales turned into sell outs.

 Indrajal or the Magic of India